FamilySearch/GEDCOM/specification/gedcom-2-data-types.md

 The file path data type describes where an digital file is located in a machine-readable way.
 Syntactically, the payload is a "valid URL string" as defined by the [WHATWG URL specification](https://url.spec.whatwg.org/).
 That is, it can be an absolute or relative URL, optionally with a fragment string, and can contain non-ASCII characters that are permitted in a valid URL string.
+It can also include percent-encoded bytes.

 Version 7.0 only supports the following URLs: